metabase/metabase/docs/configuring-metabase/caching.md

 4. Default (site-wide)

 A dashboard policy overrides a question policy, which overrides a database policy, which overrides a default policy.

-So if you give a question a caching policy, add that question to a dashboard, then set a caching policy for that dashboard, Metabase would use the dashboard's policy.
-But that's only when you run the dashboard.
-If you run the question by itself (outside of the dashboard), Metabase will use the question's policy.
-If the question appears in multiple dashboards, each with their own policy, the question will use whatever policy is relevant to the current dashboard.

-Similarly, if you set a policy for a database, then set a policy for a specific question that queries that database, Metabase will use the question policy.

 ## Clearing the cache